guigolab/grape-nf/ihec-setup.md

     ../nextflow run ../grape-nf-IHEC -profile ihec -with-singularity

 The first time Nextflow will pull and cache all the required Singularity image.
 By default it will be saved inside the pipeline `work` folder.
-A different (e.g. shared) location can be specified by either setting the `NXF_SINGULARITY_CACHEDIR` environment variable or creating a file called `nextflow.config` in the current working folder of your pipeline and including the following snippet (replace `<PATH/TO/SINGUALRITY/CACHE/DIR>` with the actual path containing the cached images):
+A different (e.g. shared) location can be specified by either setting the `NXF_SINGULARITY_CACHEDIR` environment variable or creating a file called `nextflow.config` in the current working folder of your pipeline and including the following snippet (replace `<PATH/TO/SINGULARITY/CACHE/DIR>` with the actual path containing the cached images):

     singularity {
-        cacheDir = "<PATH/TO/SINGUALRITY/CACHE/DIR>"
+        cacheDir = "<PATH/TO/SINGULARITY/CACHE/DIR>"
     }

-**NOTE**: As an option, the script `../grape-nf-IHEC/scripts/singularity-prefetch.sh` can be used to prefetch the singularity image in advance.
+**NOTE**: As an option, the script `../grape-nf-IHEC/scripts/singularity-prefetch.sh` can be used to pre-fetch the singularity image in advance.
 Run `../grape-nf-IHEC/scripts/singularity-prefetch.sh -h` for usage.

 Check that the run was successful by looking at the `status` field in `trace.txt`: